 And collecting data isn’t too difficult either.
 Google survey forms or Survey Monkey are apt tools.
 Here are a few questions you’ll want to ask:

 Ask them about the challenges and problems they encountered in their business or life that made them go looking for a solution

-Your goals when you decided to purchase.
+Your goals when you decide to purchase.

 List benefits What benefits did you experience from using our product/service?
 Ask for quantitative data here.
 What would you tell other customers suffering from the same challenges you were struggling with?

-That’s all good and dandy but how to get these testimonials?
+That’s all good and dandy, but how to get these testimonials?

 How to get testimonials

 After the product has shipped and reached their hands— when your customers are brimming with joy and the iron’s hot-you can contact them for a warm review or testimonial.